paulocheque/django-dynamic-fixture/docs/source/index.rst

 Django Dynamic Fixture (DDF) is a complete and simple library to create dynamic model instances for testing purposes.

-It let you focus your test in what you are writing, instead of focusing in generate some dummy data which is boring and polute the test source code.
+It lets you focus on your tests, instead of focusing on generating some dummy data which is boring and polutes the test source code.

 .. toctree::
    :maxdepth: 2